AndyWoodOxford/aws-iac/terraform/modules/vmlab/README.md

 The module accepts optional ingress rules from the control host.
 The instances can also be connected via a Systems Manager SSM agent.

-WIP - an optional launch template / auto-scaling group (ASG), and an optional application load balancer (ALB) with a target group containing instances from either the ASG or those directly provisioned.

 The default behaviour is to use the default VPC in the current region.
 Otherwise a VPC is created with public and private subnets (with a single NAT Gateway and EIP).